Empower Your Practice

 For clinics evaluating Epic as an AI medical dictation solution, the critical constraint is that you must already be an Epic customer.

 Epic doesn't license its documentation features separately.
-Small private practices won't have access to Epic at all, as the platform targets large hospital systems and integrated delivery networks.
-Implementation costs run into millions of pounds, making it viable only for major NHS trusts or large private hospital groups.
+Small or independent practices won't have access to Epic at all, as the platform targets large hospital systems and integrated delivery networks.
+Implementation costs run into millions of dollars, making it viable only for major health systems.

 3. Abridge